usnistgov/smstestbed/tdp/README.md

     +---CAM (Computer-aided manufacturing files)
-    +---G-code (ISO 6983 G-code related to the CAM and Setup Sheets) +---Setup Sheets (Setup Sheets related to the CAM and G-code) +---README.md (this documentation)
+    +---G-code (ISO 6983 G-code related to the CAM and Setup Sheets) +---Setup Sheets (Setup Sheets related to the CAM and G-code) +---mtc (NIST and The Manufacturing Technology Centre Collaboration project) +---README.md (this documentation)
 ```